- FoodSearcher Tool

-The cranberry is one of three fruits native to North America, the cranberry is one of them.
+Of all the fruits only three are native to North America, the cranberry is one of them.
 It is a perennial crop grown commercially in man-made wetlands or bogs in primarily five states in the U.S. Americans consume nearly 400 million pounds of cranberries per year, 20 percent of them during Thanksgiving week.
 The U.S. per capita consumption of cranberries is 2.3 pounds, almost entirely in the form of juice or juice blends.
 Cranberries are at the top of the list of healthy foods.
 Besides being high in vitamin C, manganese and fiber, cranberries are rich in phyto-nutrients (naturally derived plant compounds), particularly proanthocyanidin antioxidants, which are essential for all-round wellness.

 Cranberries, once traditionally consumed seasonally with holiday turkeys, are now consumed year round in processed forms.
 Fresh market cranberries are stored following harvest until it is time to package and ship berries out for the U.S. holiday market.
 Only about 5 percent of cranberries produced in the U.S. are sold fresh and the remaining 95 percent are processed, most commonly for juice and juice blends.
 Most cranberry growers sell their production on contract.
 A handful of companies purchase cranberries directly from growers.
 Massachusetts-based Ocean Spray accounts for about 80 percent of raw cranberry purchases.
 Other handlers include Northland Cranberries, Inc., Wisconsin; Decas Cranberry Products, Massachusetts; Clement Pappas & Company, Inc., New Jersey; and Cliffstar Corporation, New York.